gabrieldansereau/ms_downscaling_metawebs/README.md

 within-ecoregion variance in most ecoregions except in the northernmost one (Canadian High Arctic tundra), which has a notably higher value­ ([@Fig:motifs]D).
-Although this higher variance does not reflect in the NDCI median values, it does appear when looking at the site-level, where this ecoregion is the only one with patches with high positive NDCI values (indicating a dominance of S4) surrounded by highly negative values (indicating a dominance of S5) as in other ecoregions (Fig. S6B).
+Although this higher variance does not reflect in the NDCI median values, it does appear when looking at the site-level values, where this ecoregion is the only one with patches with high positive NDCI values (indicating a dominance of S4) surrounded by highly negative values (indicating a dominance of S5) as in other ecoregions (Fig. S6B).